 - 12.9 From time-to-time assets are disposed of when they become obsolete, surplus to requirements or are no longer fit for purpose.
-Assets must be sold in a fair and transparent manner that maximizes the disposal value. - 12.10 Kaimahi disposing of assets may not benefit from the disposal in any way. - 12.11 Assets should not be sold at a discounted rate to kaimahi.

-12.12 Kamahi must first consider any practical open market method of sale.
+Assets must be sold in a fair and transparent manner that maximizes the disposal value, and the disposal must be approved in accordance with the Delegations Register. - 12.10 Kaimahi disposing of assets may not benefit from the disposal in any way. - 12.11 Assets should not be sold at a discounted rate to kaimahi. - 12.12 Kamahi must first consider any practical open market method of sale.
 Where there are limited resale value, asset sales to kamahi it may be considered if approved by the relevant Manager.
 However, the sale must be at a fair market value, supported by the higher of two external quotes (where possible).
 Vehicles sales should be via Turners' auctions if a there is a branch in the locality or failing that, a similar a similar auction facility.